DUDU0123/PAY_MANAGER_APP/README.md

 5. Now the project is ready to run.
 6. Run the application in any emulator or real device.

-To download and install the live application, check out [Amazon Appstore].
+To download and install the live application, check out [Amazon Appstore](https://www.amazon.com/gp/product/B0DGR5V8XP).